d-pap/codecoach/README.md

-# codecoach
+# Code Coach
-An AI-powered platform that assists ACM student members in mastering the skills to solve intricate ICPC problems
+An AI-powered platform that assists ACM student members in mastering the skills to solve intricate ICPC problems.